Recurrent Neural Networks with Linear Structures for Electricity Price Forecasting: Introduction, Motivation

-\begin{itemize} \item We propose a novel parallel-branch RNN architecture with skip connections (linear expert model), which allows the model to capture both linear and nonlinear relationships in the data.
-To the best of our knowledge, this is the first time such an architecture with such model components is applied to day-ahead electricity price forecasting. \item On one hand we use the Kalman filter to replace the RNN in the architecture to highlight the importance of non-linearity in the RNN component by comparing it with a Kalman filter configuration results.
-On the other hand comparing the Kalman filter configuration with the linear expert model results to highlight the importance of temporal dynamics in the linear expert model. \item We demonstrate the effectiveness of our combined forecasting model on real-world data from the largest Europen electricity market between 2018 and 2025, which is chracterised by the presence of diffrent data regimes mainly due to the energy crisis in 2022. \item We implement our model using PyTorch.
-The code is available on GitHub \footnote{https://github.com/souhirbenamor/RNN-for-EPF}, making it accessible for further research and development in the field of electricity price forecasting. \item We provide a deep analysis of the model hyperparameters selected during the optimization process, and explain how they impact forecasting accuracy. \item We provide a comprehensive evaluation of our model's performance, including comparisons with existing state-of-the-art models, and discuss the implications of our findings for future research in electricity price forecasting. \item We also provide a forecast decomposition analysis to understand the contributions of different components of our model to the overall forecasting performance. \end{itemize}
+\item We demonstrate the effectiveness of our combined forecasting model on real-world data from the largest European electricity market between 2018 and 2025, which is characterised by multiple data regimes, mainly due to the 2022 energy crisis. \item We conduct a segment analysis of the test period to evaluate the model's performance across different market conditions, including periods of high volatility and stability, providing insights into its robustness and adaptability. \item We implement our model using PyTorch.
+The code is available on GitHub \footnote{https://github.com/souhirbenamor/RNN-for-EPF}, making it accessible for further research and development in EPF. \item We conduct an in-depth interpretability analysis of the hybrid architecture by examining the stability of economically meaningful linear feature coefficients before and after joint optimization. \item We provide a deep analysis of the model hyperparameters selected during the optimization process, and explain how they impact forecasting accuracy.
+We further evaluate the temporal robustness of the model by examining the stability of hyperparameters across different market regimes. \item We also provide a forecast decomposition analysis to understand the contributions of different components of our model to the overall forecasting performance. \item We provide a comprehensive evaluation of our model's performance, including comparisons with existing state-of-the-art models, and discuss the implications of our findings for future research in electricity price forecasting. \item We extend our model to a probabilistic forecasting framework that enables the quantification of forecasts uncertainty, a critical component for effective risk management in electricity markets. \end{itemize}

 The rest of the paper is organized as follows: Section \ref{sec:lit_review} provides a literature review of existing methods for electricity price forecasting.
 Section \ref{sec:data} describes the data and study design.
 Section \ref{sec:methodology} presents the methodology, including the architecture of our proposed models.
 Section \ref{training_section} discusses the training procedure and hyperparameter optimization.
 Section \ref{results_section} discusses the results and performance evaluation of our model.
 Finally, Section \ref{conclusion_section} concludes the paper and outlines future research directions.